m1sha1107/modernized_ivr/README.md

 ## Error Handling
 - All exceptions are logged, and a generic `500 Internal Server Error` response is returned for unhandled exceptions.

-## Future Enhancements
-- Implement persistent session storage (e.g., Redis or PostgreSQL).
-- Add support for speech-to-text and text-to-speech using Twilio Media Streams.
-- Write unit tests for all endpoints.

 ## License
 This project is licensed under the MIT License.